This Seattle to San Francisco road trip itinerary contains affiliate links.

 6pm – An Early Dinner at Little Big Burger:

-Here we visited the wildly popular Little Big Burger; gorging on truffle fries and freshly cooked cheese burgers.
-Of all the places we ate at when driving Seattle to San Francisco, this was easily one of my favourite spots.
+Here we visited the wildly popular Little Big Burger, gorging on truffle fries and freshly cooked cheese burgers.
+Of all the places on this Seattle to San Francisco road trip itinerary, this is definitely one place you have to visit.

 Day 5: The Oregon Coast and Florence

-With just 9 days to drive from Seattle to San Francisco, it was inevitable that a day or two would have to involve some time behind the wheel.
-This day was a case in point as we journeyed from Portland to the seaside town of Florence.
+With just 9 days to drive Seattle to San Francisco, it was inevitable that a day or two would have to involve some time behind the wheel.
+This day was a case in point as we journeyed from Portland to the seaside town of Florence, Oregon.

 9am – Leave Portland: